-The exterior lamp control is on the instrument panel to the left of the steering column.
+The exterior lamp control is on the turn signal lever.

-There are four positions.
+Turn the control to the following positions:

-$\bigcirc$ : Turns the exterior lamps off and deactivates the AUTO mode.
-Turn

-$\bigcirc$ again to reactivate the AUTO mode.
+む: Turns off the exterior lamps and deactivates AUTO mode.
+The knob returns to the AUTO position after it is released.
+Turn to ひ again to reactivate the AUTO mode.